uservinhsoislearning/TicTacToeAI/README.md

 - Monte Carlo Tree Search algorithm

-This project runs on Python 3.10.6, and the GUI was done in the pygame library.
+This project runs on Python 3.10.6, and the GUI was done in the Pygame library.
 This means that it would produce __ pycache __ files, so while running if any __ pycache __ files are created, please ignore it.

 ### Requirements